harshith20/emotion_detector/README.md

 ## Ml_algo
--I have developed emotion detection model using TFIDF  vectorization method .
-I have used word2vec and doc 2 vec too but  got more accuracy with TFIDF vectorizer.
+-I have developed emotion detection model using TFIDF  vectorization method . used word2vec and doc 2 vec too but  got more accuracy with TFIDF vectorizer.

 TFIDF  vectorizer is easy to use method https://towardsdatascience.com/natural-language-processing-feature-engineering-using-tf-idf-e8b9d00e7e76